 15. Logins without a password

-This is a brand-new feature of the iThemes Security plugin that allows admins to verify the identities of users without the need for passwords.
+This brand-new feature of the iThemes Security plugin allows admins to verify users’ identities without needing passwords.

 16. Checks for User Security

-This plugin provides user security checks that evaluate user accounts and the site’s security simultaneously.
+This plugin provides user security checks that evaluate user accounts and the site’s security.
 This allows you to take action if required, preventing your site from being vulnerable to hacking.

 17. WordPress Version Management